-If the worst does happen, it’s incredibly important to have a fire extinguisher nearby to diffuse any danger.
-Stand 6 to 8 feet away from the fire and follow the manufacturer’s instructions very carefully to stop the fire as quickly as you can.
+If the worst does happen, it’s important to have a fire extinguisher nearby to diffuse any danger.
+Stand 6-8 feet away from the fire and follow the manufacturer’s instructions to stop the fire.

 Cats and Wood-Burning Stoves

 Wood-burning stoves can seem like the safer option when compared to a regular fireplace.
 This is because they feature a door that can keep the flames contained.
-They prevent spitting embers from hitting your cat and can stop fur from becoming accidentally singed.
+In addition, they prevent spitting embers from hitting your cat and can stop the fur from becoming singed.

-Surprisingly, however, wood-burning stoves can pose an even bigger danger than a fireplace.
-Because of a cat’s curiosity and the stove’s alluring warmth, a cat could easily jump onto the top – not realizing just how hot the wood-burning stove has become.
-By doing this, the cat will burn its paws and as a result, will need to be rushed to an emergency vet.
+Wood-burning stoves can pose a greater danger than a fireplace.
+Because of a cat’s curiosity and the stove’s alluring warmth, a cat could easily jump onto the top, not realizing just how hot the wood-burning stove has become.
+By doing this, the cat will burn its paws and, as a result, will need to be rushed to an emergency vet.

-To try and prevent your cat from going near your stove, invest in a gate and place deterrents on top of it to encourage your cat to stay away.
-Make sure that you don’t place anything flammable near your stove.
+To prevent your cat from going near your stove, get a gate and place deterrents on top of it to encourage your cat to stay away.
+Also, make sure that you don’t place anything flammable near your stove.